damazoD/cities_challenge/README.md

 ## Pending or Improvements

-* **Theme Customization:** A configuration file could be implemented to allow customization of the app's theme, such as defining a custom color palette.
-Currently, the app uses Material Design colors.
 * **Dimens:** A strategy should be created to handle dimensions for different device types.
 This could be done using the traditional approach (via dimens.xml) or by implementing a Kotlin class that adjusts dimensions based on screen density.
 * **UI Testing:** Unit tests were implemented for ViewModels, mappers, and repositories, but UI tests are still pending.